robertmartin8/ReasonableDeviations/_posts/2022-06-12-molecular-notes-part-2.md

 ### Journal articles

-I first want to caveat by saying that I am not an academic, so my workflow for journal articles is primarily from the perspective of a “keen amateur” – I generally care more about learning techniques from the articles, as opposed to citing them and building on top of them.
+I first want to caveat by saying that I am not an academic, so my workflow for journal articles is primarily from the perspective of a “keen amateur” – I generally care more about learning techniques from the articles, as opposed to citing and building on top of them.

 My Source notes for journal articles are most similar to my Source notes for books: they are often very short, highlighting just the key ideas that are relevant to my thinking.